ArcezD/s3-cp-action/README.md

-# GitHub Action to Sync S3 Bucket 🔄
+# GitHub Action to copy S3 Bucket 🔄

-This simple action uses the [vanilla AWS CLI](https://docs.aws.amazon.com/cli/index.html) to sync a directory (either from your repository or generated during your workflow) with a remote S3 bucket.
+This simple action uses the [vanilla AWS CLI](https://docs.aws.amazon.com/cli/index.html) to cp files or folders (either from your repository or generated during your workflow) with a remote S3 bucket.

 ## Usage